Trusted

 5. Android support is available, but you must connect the wallet via the in-house OTG Kit.

-Whether it’s the Nano S or X — get the most popular hardware wallet on the market today.
+Whether it’s the Nano S or X, get the most popular hardware wallet today.
 Shop Ledger now!

 Ledger Nano X overview

-If you want an upgrade to your existing hardware wallet over the existing Trezor or even the Nano S, the Ledger Nano X seems like a better bet.
+If you want to upgrade your existing hardware wallet over the Trezor or even the Nano S, the Ledger Nano X seems like a better bet.
 While it is as easy to set up as the predecessor, you can add another layer of security in the form of an 8-digit PIN code.

 Features of Nano X